rajani103/rajani103/README.md

 - 💬 You can ask me about **Linux, Docker, Jenkins, AWS, Terraform**

-- ⚡ Fun fact **"Oh damn, this is just what I always wanted to know.
-Thank you for enlightening me."**
+- ⚡ Fun fact **"If you're waiting for the waiter, does that make you the waiter!!!"**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->